An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Results

-For five out of six datasets in this experiment (Lipo, Desmoid, Liver, GIST, and CRLM), the mean performance generally improved when increasing both $N_{\text{RS}}$ and $N_{\text{ens}}$.
+As seen in \autoref{tab: rsens}, for five out of six datasets in this experiment (Lipo, Desmoid, Liver, GIST, and CRLM), the mean test performance generally improved when increasing both $N_{\text{RS}}$ and $N_{\text{ens}}$ in the $N_{\text{ens}}$ method.
 For the sixth dataset (Melanoma), the performance for varying $N_{\text{RS}}$ and $N_{\text{ens}}$ was similar.
 This exception can be attributed to the fact that it is the only dataset in this study where we could not successfully construct a predictive model.

-In the first five datasets, the mean $F_{1, w}$ for the lowest values, $N_{\text{RS}}=1$ (i.e., only trying one random workflow) and $N_{\text{ens}}=1$ (i.e., no ensembling), was 0.75 (Lipo), 0.61 (Desmoid), 0.66 (Liver), 0.67 (GIST), and 0.54 (CRLM).
-The mean performance for the highest values, $N_{\text{RS}}=25000$ and $N_{\text{ens}}=100$, was substantially higher for all five datasets (Lipo: 0.84; Desmoid: 0.72; Liver: 0.80; GIST: 0.76; and CRLM: 0.63).
-The mean $F_{1, w}$ of $N_{\text{RS}}=1000$ was very similar to that of $N_{\text{RS}}=25000$, while $N_{\text{RS}}=25000$ took 25 times longer to execute than $N_{\text{RS}}=1000$.
-This indicates that at some point, here $N_{\text{RS}}=1000$, increasing the computation time by trying out more workflows does not result in an increase in performance on the test set anymore.
+More specifically, in the first five datasets, the mean test $F_{1, w}$ for the highest values, $N_{\text{RS}}=25000$ and $N_{\text{ens}}=100$, was substantially higher for all five datasets than at the lowest values, $N_{\text{RS}}=1$ (i.e., only trying one random workflow) and $N_{\text{ens}}=1$ (i.e., no ensembling), (Lipo: 0.75 vs. 0.69; Desmoid: 0.76 vs. 0.70; Liver: 0.71 vs. 0.64; GIST: 0.71 vs. 0.63; and CRLM: 0.57 vs. 0.53).
+The mean test $F_{1, w}$ of $N_{\text{RS}}=1000$ was very similar to that of $N_{\text{RS}}=25000$, while the latter takes 25 times longer to execute.
+This indicates that at some point, here $N_{\text{RS}}=1000$, increasing the computation time by trying out more workflows does not result in a test performance increase anymore.